Painfree purchasing using cashback websites

 8. Shopping online doesn’t always save money.
 You can spend so easily just by putting a few numbers on the screen that you don’t notice.
 If you really are on a budget, then go to the shops and take cash.

 9. For larger items, buying on the internet can be a good idea, particularly if you use a click-through cashback site such as TopCashback or Quidco.
+Another trick is to find the item you want to buy online, then do a couple of separate searches for the brand model and/or retailer along with the words 'promo code' or 'discount code'.
+It's amazing what comes back!

 10. Don’t assume the big chain stores are always best value for money.
 Local butchers, greengrocers and bakers can be better and cheaper.
 If you visit a local market, you’ll get the best and freshest deals.
 Small supermarkets sometimes have good loss-leader bargains: keep an eye out on the local paper.